| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Friday December 12,

 The other names that we have mentioned previously are all still "out

+there" but no one has credible evidence to point one way or the other.
 It appears any announcement by Mr. Obama won't happen before next week- if then- and clearly he and his advisors believe that the Agriculture job is in the bottom tier of cabinet appointments.
 Yesterday- it was confirmed that former Senator Tom Daschle will be the HHS Secretary- and will be a key player in whatever the new administration can put together for a national healthcare strategy.
 While that will be Daschle's primary job, it does mean that there will be at least one cabinet officer beside the Ag Secretary that has a real understanding of farm programs from his time as a Senator and Democratic Leader from the state of South Dakota. | |

-Mr. Market Says "Don't Produce Too Much Wheat" ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ OSU Grain
+| Mr. Market Says "Don't Produce Too Much Wheat" ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~OSU Grain

 Marketing economist Dr. Kim Anderson believes that while we have had some